miharothl/und-sdc-behavrioal-cloning/ml/sdc/project3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, three laps of center lane driving were recorded on each track.
+Two laps of recovery driving on both tracks were added.

 Training data was divided into 49 sections: